hung0125/Awesome-Document-Searcher/readme.md

 **This tool relies on textract3 library, for more info, just go there https://pypi.org/project/textract3/**

 Setup (sudo): <br/>
-**apt-get update && apt-get install python3 python3-pip tesseract-ocr -y && pip3 install testresources textract**
+**apt-get update && apt-get install python3 python3-pip tesseract-ocr -y && pip3 install testresources textract3**

 How to use: <br/>
 **1. Git clone this f-ing page or download the script directly** <br/>